Blogfog

 This pretty much sums it up

 Amazing post on Reddit:“…whatever else there is to say, the most important thing about Donald Trump, the thing that is obvious from watching him speak for just 14 seconds, is that he is profoundly stupid.
-Whatever it is that he might be talking about or doing at any given moment, it’s clear that while he Continue reading
+Whatever it is that he might be talking about or doing at any given moment, it’s clear that while he… Continue reading

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.